berops/claudie/docs/input-manifest/api-reference.md

 - `name`

   Name of the nodepool.
+The name is limited by 14 characters.
 Each nodepool will have a random hash appended to the name, so the whole name will be of format `<name>-<hash>`.

 - `provideSpec` [Provider spec](#provider-spec)